 We have listed them below for all the other “most common” duties to help you plan events and activities with your newlywed-to-be / bride.

-Being there to provide emotional and mental support, by far are the most important task of all.
-Most likely, anxiety will rise during the wedding planning and there might be days that you will need to provide support not just in terms of patience, but in terms of silence and understanding; meaning just “being there.”
+Being there to provide emotional and mental support, by far, are the most important task of all.
+Most likely, anxiety will rise during the wedding planning, and there might be days that you will need to provide support not just in terms of patience but in terms of silence and understanding, meaning just “being there.”

-There will be moments that you might need to give the confidence to make decisions and fully support them.
+There will be moments when you might need to give the confidence to make decisions and fully support them.
 To provide laughter (fun!) and check in on things that you know might be challenging.

 You might have been already providing this for the longest time, which is why you were chosen to be the maid of honor; you are trusted and a source of great support and love.